commonhaus/foundation/bylaws/4-cf-council.md

 This structure ensures a balanced representation, combining strategic oversight with project-specific insights.

-An up-to-date list of Project Leads as members of the EGC will be maintained in the `egc` [CONTACTS.yaml][] attribute.
+An up-to-date list of Project Representatives as members of the EGC will be maintained in the `egc` [CONTACTS.yaml][] attribute.

 ## Meetings, Procedures and Decision-Making